APRIL YOUTH STEERING COMMITTEE

 Pronouns: He/Him

 Noah Russell is a member of the Space Coast Independent Living Center.
-He holds 4 going on 5 black belts, is a supporter of United Way, a member of the Autistic Community, and is the Chair of the YSC (Youth Steering Committee).
-He is a dedicated to helping people all around by advocating for people in his community and in his state of Florida.
-He works at Publix Super Markets and through them helps people with disabilities and non-disabled people.
+He holds 4 going-on 5 black belts, supports United Way, is a member of the Autistic Community, and is the Chair of the YSC (Youth Steering Committee).
+He is dedicated to helping people all around by advocating for people in his community and his state of Florida.
+He works at Publix Super Markets and through them helps people with disabilities and non-disabled people. he has served for 5 years on the executive committee for APRIL and serves as a Board Member on the Board of Directors in the youth seat.
+He is excited to lead the committee in Portland Oregan and make it a great year!

 Pronouns: She/Her